 * Commodore 64 entries don't require autorun (please supply starting address).

-* 256 byte graphics can be in any rectangular dimension that fits within 512 pixels.
-Please mention the selected resolution and palette in the entry description when submitting.
+* 256 byte graphics can be in any rectangular dimension that fits within 512 unique pixels.
+Double-wide pixels (like commonly used on C64 and CPC) are allowed as well without cutting into your pixel budget.
+Please mention the selected resolution , use of doublewide pixels and palette in the entry description when submitting.

 This event is all about sharing the love for small sized demoscene productions.
 So if this event peeked your interest, but you don't know how to get started, let us help out with a number of starter packs that help to get you off your feet